By

 It should be clear by now that shooting at night is within the realm of advanced photography.
 Your cameras electronics will not be able to AI it out for you.
 Taking control of your exposures is the only way, and the best is to shoot in Manual mode so you can choose the best ISO, Aperture and Slow Shutter speed suiting the light conditions and motive.
 Often it is better to underexpose your photos by a stop to get that sweet blackness!

-1 thought on “Shooting in the Night”
+One response to “Shooting in the Night”